EngFlow/example/docker/sysbox/README.md

 Usage:

-- Follow instructions in https://docs.engflow.com/re/client/sysbox.html to generate a container tha runs with `sysbox` runtime which enables running nested docker containers.
+- Follow instructions in https://docs.engflow.com/re/client/sysbox.html to generate a container tha uses `sysbox` to run nested docker containers.

 - Modify the `dind_test/BUILD`.
 Change the `container-image` attribute of the `sh_test` rule to point the container you produced in the previous step.